Last of nearly 100 pilot whales that beached on Australia's coast are euthanized after rescue fails

 Last of nearly 100 pilot whales that beached on Australia’s coast are euthanized after rescue fails

-PERTH, Australia (AP) — A pod of almost 100 whales that beached on the southwestern Australian coast were euthanized Wednesday after a second day of frantic, but unsuccessful efforts to rescue them, authorities said.
+PERTH, Australia (AP) — The last of nearly 100 whales that beached on the southwestern Australian coast were euthanized Wednesday after a second day of frantic, but unsuccessful efforts to rescue them, authorities said.

 The pod of long-finned pilot whales stranded themselves Tuesday on Cheynes Beach east of the former whaling station of Albany in Western Australia state, south of the capital Perth.